Everything You Need to Know About Microvias in Printed Circuit Design

 Microvias have had a major effect on signal integrity in HDI circuits.
 The fact that microvias carry smaller parasitic capacitance and inductance, simply due to their small size, is one factor that allows them to be packed closer together without increasing crosstalk and noise coupling strength.
 The smaller parasitics negatively compensate for the stronger electromagnetic field when HDI traces and microvias are closer together.

 One of the big problems in high-speed circuits is signal radiation and reflection in vias.
 In addition, a resonance in a large via stub can couple with high field strength into a neighboring via.
-In essence, large vias make great radiating antennas, especially when a signal is allowed to resonate in a stub.
+In essence, large vias make great high frequency radiating antennas, especially when a signal is allowed to resonate in a stub.
 A good way to reduce an antenna's power is to reduce its size.
 Microvias are basically like smaller antennas, so they will already have smaller emission and absorption cross section compared larger vias.
-Microvias are made layer by layer, which means there won’t be any stubs.
+Microvias are also made layer by layer, which means there won’t be any stubs.
 As they are implemented in thinner dielectrics, they are also closer to GND planes and will have greater shielding.
 All of these points are reasons microvias and HDI interconnects in general tend to have fewer problems with radiation.

 Now that you’ve got microvias in printed circuit design covered, you need the right PCB design software to create your next HDI PCB.
 Altium Designer® can help you enhance your advanced HDI PCBs with microvias and a wide range of other tools.
 Altium Designer on Altium 365 delivers an unprecedented amount of integration to the electronics industry until now relegated to the world of software development, allowing designers to work from home and reach unprecedented levels of efficiency.